 SEARCH MIT MANAGEMENT

-He has been the recipient of numerous prizes and awards, including the 2015 Deutsche Bank Prize in Financial Economics, the 2012 Onassis Prize for Finance, the Graham and Dodd Award for financial writing, the Pomerance Prize for excellence in the area of options research, the University of Chicago’s Leo Melamed Prize for the best research by a business school professor, and the 1996 IAFE Financial Engineer of the Year Award.
+He received numerous prizes and awards, including the 2015 Deutsche Bank Prize in Financial Economics; the 2012 Onassis Prize for Finance, the Graham and Dodd Award for financial writing; the Pomerance Prize for excellence in the area of options research; the University of Chicago’s Leo Melamed Prize for the best research by a business school professor; and the 1996 IAFE Financial Engineer of the Year Award.
 In 2006, he was the first recipient of the CME-MSRI Prize in Innovative Quantitative Application, and in 2007 he won the Jean-Jacques Laffont Prize given by the Toulouse School of Economics.

-© 2016 MIT SLOAN SCHOOL OF MANAGEMENT
+© 2017 MIT SLOAN SCHOOL OF MANAGEMENT